tpenland/CommandDispatcher/samples/README.md

    ```

     - MqttSettings: This should be modified to match address and port of the running MQTT broker.
-    - DeviceRegistry: These settings will be used by the DeviceRegistryHttp and DeviceRegistryCommandRouters.
+    - DeviceRegistry: These settings will be used by the DeviceRegistryHttp and DeviceRegistryHttpCommandRouters.
-      - IncomingTopic is the MQTT Topic used by the DeviceRegistryCommandRouters to subscribe to the appropriate messages.
+      - IncomingTopic is the MQTT Topic used by the DeviceRegistryHttpCommandRouters to subscribe to the appropriate messages.
-      - OutgoingTopic is the MQTT Topic used by the DeviceRegistryCommandRouters to publish responses.
+      - OutgoingTopic is the MQTT Topic used by the DeviceRegistryHttpCommandRouters to publish responses.
 3. Run the [DeviceRegistryMqtt](./DeviceRegistryMqtt/) project.
 4. Update the DeviceRegistryTestClient [appsettings.json](./DeviceRegistryTestClient/appsettings.json) with the values used above in the DeviceRegistryMqtt [appsettings.json] to ensure the correct MQTT broker and topics are used by the test client.
 5. Run the [DeviceRegistryTestClient].